 Dycom Industries, Inc., incorporated in the State of Florida in 1969, is a leading provider of specialty contracting services.
 These services, which are provided throughout the United States and in Canada, include engineering, construction, maintenance and installation services to telecommunications providers, underground facility locating services to various utilities, including telecommunications providers, and other construction and maintenance services to electric and gas utilities and others.
 For the fiscal year ended July 28, 2012, the percentage of our revenue by customer type from telecommunications, underground facility locating, and electric and gas utilities and other customers, was approximately 84.5%, 10.9%, and 4.6%, respectively.
-Additional financial information for each of the years ended July 28, 2012, July 30, 2011, and July 31, 2010 is included in the Consolidated Financial Statements and notes thereto within Part II, Item 8, Financial Statements and Supplementary Data, of this Annual Report on Form 10-K. The terms "Company," "we," "us" and "our" mean Dycom Industries, Inc. and all subsidiaries included in the Consolidated Financial Statements to there otherwise.
+Additional financial information for each of the years ended July 28, 2012, July 30, 2011, and July 31, 2010 is included in the Consolidated Financial Statements and notes thereto within Part II, Item 8, Financial Statements and Supplementary Data, of this Annual Report on Form 10-K. The terms "Company," "we," "us" and "our" mean Dycom Industries, Inc. and all subsidiaries included in the Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K unless the context indicates otherwise.